Close Menu

 Asphalt Shingles

-Asphalt shingles, also called composite shingles, are the most popular roofing shingle in North America.
+Most North American homeowners choose asphalt (composite) shingles—and for good reason: they deliver reliable protection without breaking the budget.
 They are made from a fiberglass mat or organic felt that is saturated with asphalt and coated with colored mineral granules.
 Asphalt shingles are affordable, durable, and available in a wide range of colors and styles.
 Their layered construction also provides thickness and dimension to enhance the roof’s appearance.
 Within the category of asphalt shingles, there are several options:

-• 3-tab shingles: The most basic and affordable asphalt shingle with a flat profile and three tabs cut into the bottom edge.
+• 3-tab shingles: The most basic and affordable asphalt shingles with a flat profile and three tabs cut into the bottom edge.
 These are less durable than architectural or laminated shingles.

 • Architectural or laminated shingles: More dimensional and textured with multiple layers laminated together.
 They have greater durability and lifespan compared to 3-tab shingles.